Dowiw/cat-2d/README.md

 # i-farm-2d
-randomly generated farming game with the help of RyiSnow with his video "How to Make a 2D Game in Java"
+randomly generated farming game

+## with help from RyiSnow's tutorial: ["How to Make a 2D Game in Java"](https://www.youtube.com/watch?v=om59cwR7psI).